radicallyopensecurity/pentext/chatops/README.md

 + `GITWEB` :: the URL of the gitlab webinterface (defaults to `https://$GITSERVER`)
 + `NAMESPACE` :: the namespace of the user which is used to set up gitlab repositories (defaults to `ros`)
 + `PENTEXTREPO` :: the location of the PenText repository (defaults to `https://github.com/radicallyopensecurity/pentext`)
++ `KB_USER` :: The username of the kanboard account (required when using the kanboard interface)
++ `KB_APIKEY` :: The API key with which the kanboard account can be user (required when using the kanboard interface)
++ `KB_ENDPOINT` :: The URL of the kanboard API
++ `CHECKLIST_TEMPLATE_URL `:: URL of checklist template.
+This will be displayed when a checklist isn't available in the KBB task decription.

 ## Prerequisites